 This is the site that forced me to to visit Bhopal again.
 Last year in April, i visited Bhopal but somehow my plan to visit Bhimbetka couldn’t get executed.
 So, this time i again planned for Bhopal, keeping Bhimbetka on top priority.
-Bhimbetka rock shelters are known worldwide as a UNESCO World Heritage site, but unfortunately in India people are not much aware about it.
+Prehistoric cave paintings of Bhimbetka rock shelters help this site in getting label of UNESCO World Heritage site, but unfortunately in India people are not much aware about it.

 Bhimbetka rock shelters

 Here at Bhimbetka rock shelters, you can easily understand that why nature is biggest architect.
 Most of these shelters are naturally formed caves and the shapes of these are amazing.
 It look impossible that any weathering effect can shape these cave like this.
 Its like nature itself had been planned to setup a colony for them and teach early human to live at one place rather than hunting and moving.
 Then, these human learnt to settle at one place, they also learnt farming and domesticated the animals.
 All these thing may be understand by looking at the figures drawn on these caves.

 Auditorium cave (shelter no-3) is the largest and most significant cave of this group, it look well designed having 8 meter high entrance and 20 meter deep.
 Some rocks are hollow in between and some projected like umbrella.